dimacatalin/Curriculum-vitae/README.md

 <h2>ABOUT ME</h2>
 <p>
 A self-motivated graduate, eager to apply the knowledge I have gathered in University and to learn new concepts and programming languages efficiently.
-I am currently looking for positions in the IT field, even those that require French.
+I am currently looking for positions in the IT field, especially those that require French.
 </p>

 <h2>EXPERIENCE</h2>